berkeley-scf/r-bootcamp-2018/README.md

 ## Course Discussion and Questions

-In general, please use the Google group discussion board [UNDER CONSTRUCTION] for questions during the bootcamp or if you have software installation problems.
+In general, please use the Google group discussion board for questions during the bootcamp or if you have software installation problems or logistical questions before the bootcamp.
+The discussion board can be accessed [through your browser](https://groups.google.com/a/lists.berkeley.edu/d/forum/r-bootcamp-2018) or by email to r-bootcamp-2018@lists.berkeley.edu.

 If you need to contact us directly with an administrative question you can email r-bootcamp@lists.berkeley.edu.